<< Back to all Blogs

 No Recent Additions to Savings

-My stepdaughter got married, and we paid for a couple of wedding related expenses, plus there were airline, hotel, and dining expenses incurred in order to attend the wedding.
+My stepdaughter got married, and we paid for a couple of wedding related expenses, plus there were airline, hotel, and dining expenses related the event.

 Then the transmission in my car started acting up.
 On the way to the car shop, the car ran fine.
 Figures.
 The mechanic took the car out for long drives on several occasions over the course of a couple of days to see what was going on with my car, but the car continued to run fine.
 In the end, he didn't do anything except change the transmission fluid.
 So all that cost us $142.
 But I'm very thankful that the car seems okay for now and that it didn't cost us thousands to repair, at least not yet.